edopelawi/CascadingTableDelegate/README.md

 #### 3. `weak` declaration for `parentDelegate`

 Somehow, Xcode won't add `weak` modifier when you're implementing your own `CascadingTableDelegate` and autocompleting the `parentDelegate` property.
 Kindly add the `weak` modifier manually to prevent retain cycles 😁

+Still, if you still think typing it manually is a tedious job, just subclass the `CascadingBareTableDelegate` out.
+It's a bare implementation of the `CascadingTableDelegate`, without the propagating logic 🙂

 ## TODOs